GSNT/TFT-Stuff/Hardware/TFT-Watterott/README.md

 	6. ISP-Pullup (10k)
 	7. Reset protection diode

-Results are shown in a Demo-Videos:
+Results are shown in Demo-Videos:

 http://youtu.be/iz0yMOvGaXE